Schizophrenia, Faith & Business: Loving Jesus While Running a Startup

 Dave Quak

-Man, it's so cool here in about your life, Tom.
-I like hearing about the business because it encourages me, because I've been, you know, watching you over these last year since our last chat.
-And you're obviously flourishing in your faith, doing well in business, carrying mental health issues.
-And I think it's good to interview someone who's doing well while carrying all of that.
+I love hearing about your life, Tom.
+Your business encourages me.
+I’ve been watching you over the last year since our last chat.
+You’re flourishing in your faith, doing well in business, and carrying mental health challenges.
+It’s good to interview someone doing well while carrying all that.

 00:05:55:05 - 00:06:00:10